Sign In Sign-Up

 was to flee Castle Stuart and never return.

-the Castle began to fall into
+After this, the Castle began to fall into

 disrepair.